Years of Experience

-We use empirically validated therapy services to help individuals access their innate ability to heal and improve the quality of their life.
+We use empirically validated counseling services to help individuals access their innate ability to heal and improve the quality of their life.

 Our vision is to grow an inclusive place that exemplifies the elements of well-being to contribute positively to client’s and practitioners’ lives while advancing the field of psychotherapy and counseling practice.